 Symptoms of mesothelioma include shortness of breath, cough, chest wall pain, and weight loss.
 A chest x-ray or CT and ultimately a biopsy will assist in forming a diagnosis.
 Treatment options include chemotherapy, radiation therapy, and sometimes surgery.
 However, even with aggressive treatment, mesothelioma often carries a poor prognosis.

 Few workers knew that they were being exposed to asbestos.
 Despite knowledge of the risk, many employers did not notify their workers, or take steps to protect them from exposure.
 In most cases, symptoms of mesothelioma will not appear until many years after asbestos exposure.
 If you or a loved one have been diagnosed with mesothelioma or were exposed to asbestos, you may have a personal injury claim.
-For more information, call one of the attorneys at personal injury law firm of Allen & Allen for a free consultation to learn about your rights.
+For more information, call Allen & Allen for a free consultation to learn about your rights, at 866-388-1307.